-To help brands build supply chain resilience and continuously meet customer expectations, ShipBob is a supply chain leader offering global fulfillment capabilities, premium technology, and best-in-class support.
+To help brands build supply chain resilience and continuously meet customer expectations, ShipBob is a supply chain leader offering global fulfilment capabilities, premium technology, and best-in-class support.

 ShipBob owns the entire tech stack (from the platform that brands use to integrate their store, to our warehouse management system), which makes it easy to create an end-to-end ecommerce solution.

-Once your store is synced, you can send inventory to one or more of our fulfillment center locations across the world.
+Once your store is synced, you can send inventory to one or more of our fulfilment centre locations across the world.
 From there, you can view, track, and manage inventory and orders all from the ShipBob dashboard.